Volvo VESC: Safety concepts

 The 5520 mm long car was designed for surviving a frontal collision at 80 km/h: The front bumper area was made particularly long; in the case of a collision, the engine would be forced down under the cabin floor by a suitably shaped and reinforced firewall; a spring would pull the steering column into the dashboard (this has since become standard, but in those times it was still common for the driver to be injured getting caught between the wheel and the seat); at the back of the front seats were large cushions to protect rear seat passengers.
 For resilience against a side collision, the car had strong reinforcements and crumple zones in the doors.

-VESC would cope with a roof before reaching 2.4 m height without pushing more than 75 mm.
+The VESC roof would not be pushed in more than 75 mm in an inverted 2.4 m fall.

-The headrests were folded into the seats and folded upwards.
+The headrests were folded into the seats and would automatically extend in a collision.

 Other features of the Volvo VESC were anti-lock brakes, back-up warning signal, integrated roll cage, three-point seatbelts which pulled tight during a crash, front and rear airbags, headlamp washers and wipers, automatic ride height control, center mounted fuel tank, automatic fuel shutoff mechanism, warning lights in the doors and an early rear-view camera provided by Mitsubishi Electric that used a 6.5-mm Cosmicar lens mounted between the rear taillights sending footage to a television screen in the cabin.